B0DH1i/B0DH1i/README.md

 - 👋 Hi, I’m @B0DH1i
 - 👀 I’m interested in ...
 Testnet Node and  want to be a Blockchain developer for the Future
 - 🌱 I’m currently learning ...
-Corie language for Starknet ande A member of ETH community (EIP Researcher)
+Corie language for Starknet an move research
 - 💞️ Ask me about -Telegram - Boddhii

 <!---